Links on Android Authority may earn us a commission. Learn more.

 A group of Samsung smartphone owners may rejoice in knowing that hands-free Bixby access has arrived.
 The rest of us who rely on Google Assistant or Siri still have to keep our fingers on the buds for assistance.
 Users may consult the Android or iOS Galaxy Wearable app for noise-cancelling toggles, connection and battery status readouts, touchpad settings, equalizer options, Find My Earbuds functionality, and software updates.
 Only Android devices may have their notifications read aloud to them, or enable the Spotify shortcut from the touchpads.

-Practical features include IPX2 water-resistance, so you can lightly sweat in the earbuds without damaging them.
+Practical features include IPX2 water resistance, so you can lightly sweat in the earbuds without damaging them.
 You also benefit from quick connection, Music Share (formerly Samsung Dual Audio), and quick device switching — a shame that Bluetooth multipoint functionality is still absent.
-I would have loved to connect the Galaxy Buds Live to two devices at once, but you can’t have it all, how else would companies find ways to drag out annual new releases?

-The Samsung Galaxy Buds Live will be available on Samsung’s website beginning August 6, and will retail for $169/£179.
-You may select from three color variants: Mystic Bronze, Mystic Black, and Mystic White.
+The Samsung Galaxy Buds Live are available for as low as $129 through Amazon, and come in three color variants: Mystic Bronze, Mystic Black, and Mystic White.